periph/extra/README.md

 ## Install

-Install the whole suite with periphextra enabled:
+Install the whole suite with `periphextra` enabled to have access to the full
+functionality:

 ```
 go get -u periph.io/x/extra/cmd/...